gneu77/rx-signals/docs/rx-signals_start.md

   * MapSignalIds
   * MapConfig

-There are 3 categories of side-effects:
+There are 3 categories making code impure:
 1. mutating input (in case of a class, `this` is implicit input)
 1. accessing (read or mutate) properties that are not part of the input
 1. missing referential transparancy (not returning the same result for the same input)